-Extreme heat may not trigger the same visceral fear as a tornado, but according to NOAA’s natural hazard statistics, it causes nearly twice as many fatalities in the United States each year — more than any other weather hazard.
+Extreme heat may not trigger the same visceral fear as a tornado, but it causes nearly twice as many fatalities in the United States each year — more than any other weather hazard.
 As the climate continues to warm, that number could rise dramatically in the U.S. and around the world.

 Since the late 1800s, human-caused climate change has warmed the Earth’s average temperature by around 1 degree Celsius (1.8 degrees Fahrenheit).
-That doesn’t sound like much, but a relatively small warming of the average temperature results in a large jump in extreme heat.
+That doesn’t sound like much, but a relatively small warming of the average temperature has a resulted in a large jump in extreme heat.

 Is there a link between climate change and recent heat waves?

 The American Meteorological Society defines a heat wave as “a period of abnormally and uncomfortably hot and usually humid weather.”
-There have been a number of notable heat waves have occurred in recent years with the summer of 2023 providing many examples of how climate change drives heat waves.
+A number of notable heat waves have occurred in recent years with the summer of 2023 providing many examples of how climate change drives heat waves.

 What can we expect from heat waves in the future?